synthwrkx/Disease_Prediction_Android_App/README.md

 FOLDER LOCATIONS:
   1) The files getdata.php, getnews.php and gettreatment.php goes into the htdocs folder of xampp.
-  2) The folder "DiseasePredictionWeb" also goes into the "htdocs" folder of xampp.
+  2) The folder "DiseasePrediction" also goes into the "htdocs" folder of xampp.
   3) The folder "Disease Prediction Codes" can be kept anywhere on your system.
-  4) The folder "DiseasePrediction" should be in your "AndroidStudioProjects" folder in the "master" branch.
+  4) The folder in the "master" branch "DiseasePrediction" should be in your "AndroidStudioProjects" folder.
      NOTE: You are now in the "main" branch.

 The machine learning algorithms are executed on a Docker container.